 Don’t get me wrong, I can appreciate the turning of a new year as much as the next person.
-Fresh starts are great to have every once and a while, as well as the chance to say good bye to a year that might not have been very kind to you.
+Fresh starts are great to have every once and a while.
 But you can’t have a New Year’s celebration without bucket lists, which I don’t actually support.

-I tried having bucket lists for years and consistently ran into the same problems.
+I tried having bucket lists for years.
 Some of my friends and family have also struggled the way I did, but they’re too afraid to start the new year without adding something to their list.
-Here’s why I gave up mine and started actually doing what I wanted to do instead.
+Here’s why I gave up mine.

 All my life I had this big dream to become a world traveler.
-I loved where I lived, but when I got caught up thinking about how big the world is, I’d get so excited that I would practically itch to board a plane and head off somewhere.
-I’d write down my dream locations on my bucket list with the hope that one day, I’d be able to go there and check that place off.
+I loved where I lived, but when I got caught up thinking about how big the world is, I would practically itch to board a plane and head off somewhere.
+I’d write down my dream locations on my bucket list with the hope that one day I’d be able to go there.

-What actually happened is that as I got older, I saw people making smaller bucket list items.
+As I got older, I saw people making smaller bucket list items.
 Things like trying a yoga class or seeing the Grand Canyon.
 I felt pressured to make my list more “achievable,” so I wrote down things that wouldn’t require the planning and money that traveling does.
-When I gave up bucket lists, I started traveling, because I didn’t feel the need to wait anymore.
+When I gave up bucket lists, I started traveling because I didn’t feel the need to wait anymore.